richardblythman/vibeworks-agent/memory/directory/README.md

 ## How to Join

-Would you like to add yourself to the community directory?
-Simply share:
+Want to join the community directory?
+Just ask Claude to add you!
+Share:
 - Your name
 - Company/Title
 - A brief bio